 Native Americans made a corn beer long before Europeans found their way to America, bringing with them their own version of beer.
 Although most of that was brewed in the home during the seventeenth and eighteenth centuries a fledgling industry began to develop from 1612, when the first known New World brewery opened in New Amsterdam (now Manhattan).

-Our “modern era” began in the nineteenth century.
+The “modern era” of American beer began in the nineteenth century.
 In 1810 only 132 breweries operated and per capita consumption of commercially brewed beer amounted to less than a gallon.
 By 1873 the country had 4131 breweries, a high water mark, and in 1914 per capita consumption had grown to 20 gallons (compared to about 21.5 today).
 Then came national Prohibition.

 American beer was already changing before Prohibition.
 When German immigrants began arriving in the middle of the nineteenth century they brought with them a thirst for all-malt lagers and the knowledge to brew them.
 But by the end of the century a) drinkers showed a preference for lighter-tasting lagers, ones that included corn or rice in the recipe, and b) consolidation began to eliminate many small, independently operated breweries.
 In 1918 the country had only one quarter the number of brewers that operated 45 years before.

 National Prohibition (individual states had prohibition as early as 1848) began January 16, 1920 when the 18th amendment, also known as the Volstead Act, went into effect.
 It effectively ended in April of 1933 with the return of 3.2% beer, and in December the 21st amendment officially repealed the 18th.
 Within a year 756 breweries were making beer, but the biggest companies remained intent on expansion, using production efficiencies and marketing to squeeze out smaller breweries.